AMLab-Amsterdam/DIVA/README.md

 ![DIVA](diva.png)

-DIVA without z_d
+DIVA without $z_d$
 ----------------
-As described in Appendix 5.1.7 while losing a good amount of interpretability, DIVA works even without z_d.
+As described in Appendix 5.1.7 while losing a good amount of interpretability, DIVA works even without $z_d$.
 Resulting in a, especially from an optimization perspective, simpler model.
 The code for a simpler DIVA is included in this repository as well.

 Overview
 --------